 The Roman town, known by its Berber name Cuicul, and now referred to as Djemila after the nearby town of Djemila contains some of the best preserved Berbero-Roman ruins in North Africa.

 Cuicul was founded by the Roman emperor Nerva in the first century AD, and is a fascinating example of Roman town planning adapted to a mountain location.
 The site is 900 metres above sea level, and situated on a rocky spur between two wadis.
 Djémila is a UNESCO World Heritage Site.

-The spatial documentation of Djémila took place during two Zamani Project field campaigns in 2009.
+The spatial documentation of Djémila took place during two Zamani Project field campaigns in 2013 and 2014.
 Several structures were spatially documented, including the Baptistry, the Caracalla Gate, the Market, the Septimius-servus Temple and the Theatre.

 The documentation was executed in co-operation with Prof Hamza Zeghlache and his team from the University of Setif, Algeria.

 > The Saville Foundation

 > Prof. Hamza Zeghlache (University of Setif)

 The Septimius Severus Temple located in Djemila (Cuicul), Algeria.
 A UNESCO World Heritage Site.

 97 laser scans were captured of this structure to create the 3D model.

 72 laser scans were captured of this structure to create the 3D model.